-In this article we explain in detail all about the windows in your home, the different types and styles, faux pas, what not to do, and some essential tips and tricks for replacing or repainting the windows in your house.
+In this article we explain in detail all about the windows in your home, the different types and styles, what not to do, and some essential tips and tricks for replacing or repainting the windows in your house.

 Stuff about house windows you never knew or cared about!

 Repairing, replacing or painting your windows ensures that your property is not only kept in good order, but is also draught free, safe and secure.

 Your windows can set the style of your house, but choosing the wrong ones can also badly let it down and in some cases, affect it’s resale value.